 Significance of the NIFTY 500 index in financial markets

-The Nifty 500 index represents 95% of the market capitalisation of NSE.
-It is often an industry benchmark for reflecting on the performance of the Indian stock market.
+The NIFTY 500 is a broad-based stock market index comprising the top 500 companies listed on the National Stock Exchange (NSE) of India.
+It covers around 96.1% of the free-float market capitalization and 96.5% of the total NSE turnover, offering a comprehensive view of the Indian equity market.
 The historical trend data helps analysts and policymakers analyse and understand market sentiments.
 It allows investors to diversify their portfolios as the market offers varied investment products, from index-linked mutual funds to ETFs.

 Conclusion